Refuse-Derived Fuel (RDF) Market (2026 - 2036)

 - Figure 118: Global Market - Company Share Analysis

-The refuse-derived fuel (RDF) market is valued at USD 5.4 billion in 2025.
+The RDF market is valued at USD 5.8 billion in 2026, driven by increasing waste-to-fuel conversion and industrial demand.

-What is the Estimated Valuation of the Refuse-Derived Fuel (RDF) Market by 2035?
+What is the projected size of the RDF market by 2036?